ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 Verification:

-: 1.
-The process of examining information to establish the truth of a claimed fact or value.
+: (a) The process of examining information to establish the truth of a claimed fact or value.

-: 2.
-The process of comparing two levels of system specification for proper correspondence, such as comparing a security model with a top-level specification, a top-level specification with source code, or source code with object code.
+: (b) The process of comparing two levels of system specification for proper correspondence, such as comparing a security model with a top-level specification, a top-level specification with source code, or source code with object code.

 ## The Lying Endpoint Problem